 Tutorials and Labs

-Tutorials are small weekly classes in which teaching assistants (TAs) hold discussions on topics covered in lectures, as well as advice for completing assignments and preparing for tests or exams.
+Tutorials are small weekly classes where teaching assistants (TAs) hold discussions on topics covered in lectures, as well as offer advice for completing assignments and preparing for tests or exams.

 For example, in a first-year course of 300 people, you might expect between 15 and 30 students in your tutorial.

 Labs are also led by TAs.
 In these, you complete hands-on experiments to apply what you learned in a lecture and undertake research that is relevant to your class.